Bucs schedule four Big South games

 Robert Morris, which was scheduled to begin play in the Big South in the fall of 2021, will be an official conference opponent and is eligible for the Big South championship and automatic berth to the postseason.

-The Buccaneers travel to Kennesaw State on March 13, host Robert Morris on March 20, travels to Monmouth on March 27 and hosts Gardner-Webb on April 3.
+The Buccaneers travel to Kennesaw State on March 13, host Robert Morris on March 20, travel to Monmouth on March 27 and host Gardner-Webb on April 3.

 CSU is working with the state of South Carolina and will adhere to local guidelines, policies and regulations to ensure fans will safely be allowed to attend home games.
 More information will come at a later date.